intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/install.md

 # Nano Installation

 Note: For windows users, we recommend using Windows Subsystem for Linux 2 (WSL2) to run BigDL-Nano.
-Please refer [here](./windows_guide.md) for instructions.
+Please refer to [Nano Windows install guide](../Howto/windows_guide.md) for instructions.

 BigDL-Nano can be installed using pip and we recommend installing BigDL-Nano in a conda environment.